 - Applying for a PhD program in the College of Engineering, or in one of the following departments or programs in the College of Literature, Science & the Arts: Applied and Interdisciplinary Mathematics, Applied Physics, Astronomy, Chemistry, Earth & Environmental Sciences, Mathematics, Physics, Statistics

 - Enrolling in the joint Ph.D. in Scientific Computing program

 - Joining an MICDE affiliated faculty member’s research group

 - Candidates must start their PhD program in Fall 2019

 - Health coverage that includes full-year health insurance, prescription drug plan, dental and vision

-- A $4K MICDE top-off fellowship for computing equipment and resources, travel to conferences/workshops or books
+- Resources for computing equipment, and for travel to conferences/workshops or books

 To learn more about the program please email firstname.lastname@example.org.